kostasANAGNO/XScraper/README.md

 # XScraper

 This project is designed for scraping tweets from Twitter (now X) based on specific hashtags.
 The code utilizes Python's **Selenium** library for efficient web scraping.
-The first script (**HashtagScraperV1**) extracts tweets related to a given hashtag and saves them in a JSON file.
-The JSON file is named using the hashtag and the current timestamp.
+The first script (**KeywordScraperV1**) extracts tweets related to  given keywords and saves them in a JSON file.
+The JSON file is named using the keywords and the current timestamp.

 ## PREREQUISITES